informalsystems/hermes/guide/src/feature_matrix.md

 # Feature Matrix, Implementation Comparison

-This section gives more details on some of the features and implementation status for the Hermes Rust and the Cosoms Go relayers.
+This section gives more details on some of the features and implementation status for the Hermes Rust and the [Cosmos Go relayer][cosmos-go-relayer].

 | Features \      Status | Hermes | Cosmos Go |